radical-cybertools/workflow-mini-apps/README.md

 5).
 Go to launch-scripts to run the experiment.
 Before starting, make sure the parameters have been set up

 6).
 Analyze the results.
 Some useful tools can be found in Analyze/

+This Work has been supported by [RECUP Project](https://github.com/RECUP-DOE/workflow-miniapps)